tegonal/Lasius/README.md

 Lasius is an open source time tracking solution that includes a comprehensive set of features, with a particular focus on team collaboration.

-**Public Beta**: We welcome your feedback!
+We welcome your feedback!
 Please use the issue tracker of this repository.

 Lasius is a modern web application with a backend written in Scala and a NextJS React frontend.